Goncalo287/PSR_AR_Paint/README.md

   - The user can click on the camera while in the color segmenter to choose the limits
   - Getting the evaluation of the picture for each of the colors
   - Can draw with the mouse with a toggle
+  - Can replace the pencil with an eraser
+  - Show an indicator of where the pencil is on canvas

 ## How To Use